Craig Rousseau: Perhapanauts

 In 2001 Rousseau helped develop and co-create the series Perhapanauts with writer Todd DeZago.
 Rousseau and DeZago had previously worked together on DC's Impulse title and DeZago pitched the initial idea for Perhapanauts.
 "When I first pitched The Perhapanauts to Craig," says DeZago, "I think I told him that it would be part X-Files, part Mission: Impossible, and part Archie comic.
 (I had imagined that it would be a Saturday morning cartoon of a comic book; a spooky Scooby-Doo-type adventure, and then a few pages of Archie-like jokes and gags.)
 As the first issues unfolded, however, with our concept still fairly ambiguous, we found that it was developing its own voice, its own 'flavor', and, like parents with a young child, we let it go and discover its own identity."
 Together the duo took the concept to Dark Horse Comics where a mini-series was published, after which DeZago and Rousseau moved to Image Comics.
 The reasons for the move included a perception of apathy for the series on the part of Dark Horse.
 "Craig and I were feeling zero love from Dark Horse," said DeZago, "They did nothing at all to promote our second series, Second Chances, when it came out and were very slow at getting back to us with any sales or financial information.
 People would come up to our table and claim that they had never even heard of the book.
 Craig and I would go to shows/conventions and find that Dark Horse didn’t even have our book at their booth!"
 Once the title had moved from Dark Horse, Image Comics subsequently discarded the mini-series concept and relaunched the title as an ongoing series and it now appears as a quarterly title.

 Rousseau has stated his admiration for both writer DeZago and the series on more than one occasion.
 "We share the same sensibilities and wanted to do something that we wanted to read--crypto-zoological creatures, action, adventure, humor.
 The stories and characters have taken turns we hadn't planned on, and honestly, that's some of the fun of working on the book."

 Further career

 Rousseau remains active in comic books and also produces commissions when available.
-His recent comic book work includes a four-part Marvel Comics series titled Iron Man and the Armor Wars, which Marvel has described as being, "Cash, cars, boats, houses…Tony Stark has got it all.
+His recent comic book work includes a four-part Marvel Comics series titled Iron Man and the Armor Wars, which Marvel has described as being, "Cash, cars, boats, houses...Tony Stark has got it all.
 The only thing that could ruin his day?
 If every single one of his IRON MAN armors were stolen, and then turned against him.
 Join us for a nail-biting, strapped-to-your-seat adventure as Tony battles his greatest creations, and tries to discover who could (gasp) OUTSMART him!?!?
-He has also been announced as the artist for a new Marvel title focusing on an all-female team, Marvel Her-Oes.
+In 2010, Rousseau was announced as the artist for a new Marvel title focusing on an all-female team, Marvel Her-Oes.